awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.rst

 Install the .NET Development Environment
 ========================================

-To use the the SDK, you must have the following installed.
+To use the SDK, you must have the following installed.

 Requirements